rconan/skycover/readme.md

 To build the project, run `make` in the project directory.
 This will compile an executable named <b>skycov</b>.
 Type `./skycov` to run.

+The program takes one command line argument, a regular expresion to match against files in the Bes2 directory.
+If no regular expression is given, the program will process every file.

 The program will read in star field data from star catalogues in Bes2, and compute the probabilities of finding guide star/wave front star combinations where the positions of the probes are such that there are